Joaos3092/Genetic-data-analysis/README.md

 Througout the notebooks provided, individuals are simulated as samples of *L* binary markers (0, 1, .., i), coded 0 and 1, of frequency *pi* within a given population *K*.
 Populations were simulated as multivariate Bernoulli variables *Sk*, where each variable *Ski* represents the binomial probability of an event.
 We further assumed independent markers and modelled the distributions of allele frequencies *Sk* from the
-Beta distribution, as an approximation of the stationary allele frequencies described in Williamson *et al.* (2004, see Jiang and Cockerham 1990; Sawyer and Hartl 1992). ).
+Beta distribution (Tataru *et al.* 2017, see also Jiang and Cockerham 1990, Sawyer and Hartl 1992 and Williamson *et al.* 2004).
 Allele frequency vectors of size *L* were sampled from the Beta distribution for various combinations of mean and variance of this distribution (see [Notebook 1](https://nbviewer.jupyter.org/github/SantosJGND/Genetic-data-analysis/blob/master/1.%20Generating_haplotypes.ipynb)).

 To the extent that individuals are defined as combinations observations of the same weight, principal component analysis (PCA) presents an intuitive